ashcaz/city_explorer_api/README.md

 **Author**: Ashley Casimir
-**Version**: 1.0.0 - basic setup of file structure for app
+**Version**: 1.0.0 - basic setup of file structure for app 2.0.0 - Get location data to appear from static json file 3.0.0 - Get weather data to appear using a static json file

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->